azinke/Thermistor/README.md

 # Docs

-Some usefull data are available in the docs folder of the current repos.
+Some useful data are available in the docs folder of the current repos.

 # How to use it?